42fortytwo42/test/doc/article/Platform_compatibility_matrix.md

 ### ![](../../doc/image/Html5_min.png "fig:../../doc/image/Html5_min.png") HTML5

 Minko for HTML5 relies only on WebGL, the HTML5 standard API to create 3D web applications.
-For more details about WebGL availability, please consult the corresponding [](http://caniuse.com/#search=webgl "Can I use...") page).
+For more details about WebGL availability, please consult the corresponding [Can I use...](http://caniuse.com/#search=webgl ) page).

 | Host        | Support                                                                                                                                                     |
 |-------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|